Biography

 Research Interests

-Response to vaccines in immunocompromised pediatric patients.
+Response to vaccines in immunocompromised pediatric patients

-Disease-specific immunologic changes and their impact on risk of infection and disease prognosis in different immunocompromised pediatric populations.
+Disease-specific immunologic changes and their impact on risk of infection and disease prognosis in different immunocompromised pediatric populations

 Interactions between the immune system and in host evolution of pathogens, including the development of bacterial resistance over time

-Novel diagnostics in pediatric ID
+Novel diagnostics in pediatric infectious diseases